EPCCed/eidf-docs/docs/services/registry/working-with.md

 If you are regularly using a repository from a project where you are sharing resources and need automated, read-only access (for example, pulling images into compute jobs), it is recommended to create a robot account with limited pull-only privileges.

-If you also need to publish images (for example, as part of an automated build or CI/CD pipeline), you should instead create a robot account with pull and push (read and write) permissions for the project.
+If you also need to publish images (for example, as part of an automated build or CI/CD pipeline), you should instead create a robot account with push-pull permissions for the project.

 !!!
 Note